VigneshRamasamy1990/BQGCPAtlas/collectionchangestreamtogcppubsub/README.md

   Format the message that has to be published to the PUB/SUB which we created with above steps in GCP

   <img width="452" alt="image" src="https://github.com/TSowbaranika/BQGCPAtlas/assets/109083730/04271301-e466-4061-b114-242e2142249d">

+  ## Steps to Run Application
+    1. Follow the common readme file to install all the required softwares
+    2. Update the required configuration details in .env file
+    3. Open the terminal in the respective project folder and give "python main.py"